of skill, experience and effort required to deliver a Christmas

 - Look & feel?

-What type of look and feel do you want to achieve in the context of your objectives and target market, rather than your own personal Christmas favourites
+of look and feel do you want to achieve in the context of your objectives and target market, rather than your own personal Christmas favourites

 - Do you want your decorations/displays to be traditional or contemporary?